mctinker/Map-Tasker/README.md

 When reporting an error, you will most likely be asked to provide the output log file from the error and your XML file, both of which will be solely used to debug the program and then immediately deleted.

-The only network traffic that occurs is if and when you retrieve the backup/exported XML file directly from your Android device on the same network, and during the GUI startup to check the pypi.org server for updates to the program.
+The only network traffic that occurs is if and when you retrieve the backup/exported XML file directly from your Android device on the same network, use of the ChatGPT analysis feature, and during the GUI startup to check the pypi.org server for updates to the program.

 ## Contributions